I Keep Losing Money Trading - What Should I Do? A Tracking-Based Solution

 When to Take a Break

-Taking a break isn't failure—it's smart risk management for your life.
+Taking a break isn't failure.
+It's smart risk management applied to your life rather than just your account.

 Conclusion

-If you keep losing money trading, the answer is almost always: start tracking.
-Without data, you're guessing.
-With data, you can diagnose the real problem and fix it systematically.
+If you keep losing money trading, the answer is almost always the same: start tracking.
+Without data, you're guessing about your problems and guessing about your solutions.
+With data, you can diagnose the real problem and fix it systematically rather than randomly trying different approaches.

-Your trading journal is your best teacher.
-Start today—log every trade, analyze weekly, and let the data show you exactly what to change.
+Your trading journal becomes your best teacher—more valuable than any course, mentor, or indicator.
+Start today by logging every trade, analyzing weekly, and letting the data show you exactly what needs to change.

 Related Articles